 2. But he said to them, “What have I done now in comparison with you?
 Is not the gleaning of Ephraim better than the harvest of Abiezer?

-5.and he said to the men of Succoth, “Please, give loaves of bread to the people who are following me, for they are weary, and I am pursuing after Zebah and Zalmunna, Kings of Midian.
+5.and he said to the men of Succoth, “I beseech you, give loaves of bread to the people who are following me, for they are weary, and I am pursuing after Zebah and Zalmunna, kings of Midian.”

 9. And he spoke also to the men of Penuel, saying, “When I return in peace, I will tear down this tower.”

-13. And Gideon ben Joash returned from the battle by the Ascent of Heres,
+13. And Gideon ben-Joash returned from the battle by the Ascent of Heres,

-14.and he caught a young man, of the men of Succoth, and he questioned him, and he wrote down for him the names of the rulers of Succoth and its elders, seventy-seven men.
+14.and he caught a young man of the men of Succoth, and he questioned him, and he wrote down for him the names of the rulers of Succoth and its elders, seventy-seven men.

 15. Then he went to the men of Succoth and said, “Behold, Zeba and Zalmunna, concerning whom you mocked me, saying, ‘Is the power of Zebah and Zalmunna already in your hand, that we should give your weary men bread?’”

-16. And he took the elders of the city, and he took thorns of the wilderness, and briars, and with them, he taught the men of Succoth.
+16. And he took the elders of the city, and thorns and briars of the wilderness, and with them, he taught the men of Succoth.

 17. And he tore down the tower of Penuel and killed the men of the city.

 18. And he said to Zeba and Zalmunna, “What kind of men were they that you killed at Tabor?”
-And they say, “As you are, so were they.
+And they said, “As you are, so were they.
 Each of them resembled sons of a king.”

 19. And he said, “They were my brothers, sons of my mother.
 As Jehovah lives, if you had let them live, I would not kill you.”